-Field/Button Type Action/Description Cell Scrambling read/write Set/display whether the cell scrambling function is enabled, disabled, or not applicable.
-Fault Management Set Alarm Reporting read/write Sets/displays whether alarm reporting is enabled or disabled on the interface.
-IMPORTANT: Never disable alarm reporting on any port used for primary or secondary recovered timing.
+Field/Button Туре Action/Description Fault Management Set Alarm Reporting read/write Sets/displays whether alarm reporting is enabled or disabled on the interface.IMPORTANT: Never disable alarm reporting on any port used for primary or secondary recovered timing.
 ILMI Mode read/write Sets/displays the ILMI mode for this port: None - Disables ILMI for this port.
 DCE - Sets the ILMI mode to broadcast the ILMI prefixes to other DCE.
 OPS Status read-only Displays the operational state of ILMI on this port.
 Poll Timer read-only Displays the ILMI poll timer for this port.
 Retry Count read-only Displays the ILMI retry count for this port.
 Port Prefix Table window button Opens a window for configuring the ILMI Port Prefix Table.
 (Other Buttons) Service Management window button Opens a window for configuring ATM UNI connections.
 See "Configuring ATM UNI Connections" on page 5-8.
+IMA Group window button Not currently supported.